rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Ruby on Rails has two main sets of documentation: the guides, which help you learn about Ruby on Rails, and the API, which serves as a reference.

 You can help improve the Rails guides by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos, or bringing it up to date with the latest edge Rails.
-To get involved in the translation of Rails guides, please see [Translating Rails Guides](https://wiki.github.com/rails/docrails/translating-rails-guides).

-You can either open a pull request to [Rails](http://github.com/rails/rails) or ask the [Rails core team](http://rubyonrails.org/core) for commit access on [docrails](http://github.com/rails/docrails) if you contribute regularly.
+You can either open a pull request to [Rails](http://github.com/rails/rails) or ask the [Rails core team](http://rubyonrails.org/core) for commit access on docrails if you contribute regularly.
 Please do not open pull requests in docrails, if you'd like to get feedback on your change, ask for it in [Rails](http://github.com/rails/rails) instead.